top of page

 About Me

 Hello!
 My name is Alannah Trigg.
 I am a Gemini and am categorized as an ENFJ/INFJ personality (according to Myers Briggs, herself).
-I am the oldest of two, and have a younger brother who is four years younger than me.
+I have one brother who is four years younger than me.
 I grew up on a farm with my parents in Oak Grove, Missouri.
 In high school, I enjoyed being in band, choir, show choir, and theatre of course!
 I graduated Oak Grove High in 2020 with a diploma and COVID.
-After, I went to Metropolitan Community College where I graduated with my Associates of Arts and then transferred to the University of Central Missouri where I recently graduated with my BFA in Musical Theatre.
+After, I went to Metropolitan Community College, where I graduated with my Associate of Arts and then transferred to the University of Central Missouri where I recently graduated with my BFA in Musical Theatre.
 I currently work as a barista, where I daydream about the next time I can travel.
 My other hobbies include hiking, camping, and all things outdoors.

 Ashley Miller-Scully